 - Cambugahay Falls

-*From Cebu South Bus Terminal – Ride a bus to Liloan Port (fare P200.00).
-It will take 4-5hrs for the roadtrip
+- From Cebu South Bus Terminal – Ride a bus to Liloan Port (fare P200.0).
+It will take 4-5hrs for the road trip

 Total Expenses: P2, 457.00

-*For Siquijor Tour Guide, I would like to recommend Raul Gom-os.
+- For Siquijor Tour Guide, I would like to recommend Raul Gom-os.
 He’s very friendly and accommodating.
-He will tell you the stories behind those beautiful tourist spots in his island.
+He will tell you the stories behind those beautiful tourist spots in the island.

-*For a place to stay in Siquijor, I would like to recommend Tori’s Paradise.
-A relaxing place – and everyone is so kind and accommodating.
-I also love the sunset’s view here.
+- For a place to stay in Siquijor, I would like to recommend Tori’s Paradise.
+A relaxing place and everyone is so kind and accommodating.
+I also love the sunset’s view there.

-“It’s a long ride home with nothing but me for company.
+“It’s a long ride home with nothing but me for the the the company.
 I bore myself sometimes.
 Not often.
 Just now and again.”